Code-Institute-Submissions/my-cv-final/README.md

 ### Features Left out

-1. Interactive Snapshots on the Work Section: I would like to have added a pop-up window when the user clicks on one of the snapshots in the work section.
+1. Interactive Snapshots on the Projects Section: I would like to have added a pop-up window when the user clicks on the projects in the project section.
 2. Contact Form: The contact form does not have an action address, as I do not have the skills to set up one yet.

 ## Technologies Used